Skip to content

 Issued patents

-Two issued US patents covering needleless transseptal access and RF-assisted crossing technology.
+Two issued U.S. patents covering needleless transseptal access and RF-assisted crossing technology.
+Additional applications are in progress.

 Building the foundational layer for left-heart intervention.